aodonnell/crummy/readme.md

 I aim to make the build process a bit more smooth but for now the project can be built as follows:
 - Make folders called lib and build in the project root
     - `mkdir lib build`
 - Dependencies are built from source.
-Probably going to change this later on because it can be quite a pain.
+Probably going to clean this up later on because it can be quite a pain for fresh setups.
 - Flecs is an excellent entity component system.
-- To handle cross platform rendering and audio, raylib is used (it's probably overkill).
+- To handle cross platform rendering and audio, raylib is used which is another excellent library that makes game development in C fun.
 - Go to the lib directory and clone flecs and raylib from github
     - `cd lib`
     - `git clone https://github.com/SanderMertens/flecs`